alievent/harassment-analysis/README.md

 # harassment-analysis
 This repositary is for harassment analysis on safeCity data.
-It has two files at present.

 story_and_category.csv file
 -	This file contains all the stories up to date and their corresponding categories regarding the harassment types